Culture in post-communist Poland

 With the fall of communism Polish culture and society began a process of profound transformation, marked by the return of democracy and redevelopment of civil society.
-After 1989, the heavy government controls ended, and the radical economic changes were introduced.
+After 1989, the heavy government controls ended, and radical economic changes were introduced.
 The influx of new aesthetic and social ideas was accompanied by the Western market forces.
 However, unlike any other temporal marker in the development of Polish culture from the past, the year 1989 did not introduce any specific literary events or artistic manifestations.
 For a generation of accomplished writers the objectives and their moral quests remained the same as in the preceding period.
 The first decade of freedom brought mainly state reforms in the financing of cultural institutions and patronage; forcing self-sustainability in an often uncharted territory.
 Literature, film, visual arts, theater and mass media remained focused on their active participation in public life.

 Historical background

 Polish literature includes many famous poets and writers concerned with issues pertinent to the present: Jan Kochanowski, Adam Mickiewicz, Bolesław Prus, Juliusz Słowacki, Witold Gombrowicz, Stanisław Lem and Ryszard Kapuściński.
 Writers Henryk Sienkiewicz, Władysław Reymont, Czesław Miłosz, and Wisława Szymborska have each won the Nobel Prize for Literature.

 The events that shaped Polish culture at the onset of the post-communist period began in 1976.
 The suppressed demonstrations of 1976 gave rise to underground publishing on an unprecedented scale.
 It was the true beginning of a new literary knowledge in Poland.
 Between 1976 and 1989, the so-called Drugi obieg (the Second circulation, term commonly applied to Poland's illegal press during the military Coup d'état), published the staggering 5,000 regular newsletters and full-size periodicals including some 7,000 books.

 The 1978 papal election of Pope John Paul II has had an equally profound impact on the society.
-Two years later, the blacklisted Czesław Miłosz was awarded the Nobel Prize in literature, and the Solidarity movement was born following a wave of mass strikes against totalitarianism, poverty, and austerity measures.
+Two years later, the blacklisted Czesław Miłosz was awarded the Nobel Prize in Literature, and the Solidarity movement was born following a wave of mass strikes against totalitarianism, poverty, and austerity measures.
 Almost every Polish artist and writer took part in the movement, and – in one form or another – suffered the consequences of the military crackdown of December 1981.
 After that – as in the films of Krzysztof Kieślowski (No End, 1985; Dekalog, 1989) – the merely physical existence was no longer bearable.
 Meanwhile, the underground press flourished, supported financially through generous donations from the West, and the inquiries into the nature of law and morality continued.
 Russia did not intervene in the matter, when their former satellite state was legally dissolved in 1990.

-The period 1976–89 provided the necessary intellectual and aesthetic base on which the Polish postmodernism was founded in the arts and literature, partly inspired by the widely popular works of Witkacy, Witold Gombrowicz and Karol Irzykowski.
+The period 1976–1989 provided the necessary intellectual and aesthetic base on which the Polish postmodernism was founded in the arts and literature, partly inspired by the widely popular works of Witkacy, Witold Gombrowicz and Karol Irzykowski.
 The transitions which began in the 1990s continued throughout the early 21st century.